-To inform the HRTPO Board and its Advisory Committee Members, the HRTPO along with the Virginia Division of the Federal Highway Administration (FHWA), will provide (as needed) an executive briefing detailing the activities, roles, and responsibilities of MPO policy and technical committee members.
-The session will build on FHWA and VDOT materials and be beneficial for new members or serve as a refresher for seasoned officials.
+To inform the HRTPO Board and its Advisory Committee Members, the HRTPO along with the Virginia Division of the Federal Highway Administration (FHWA), will provide (as needed) an executive briefing detailing the activities, roles, and responsibilities of Metropolitan Planning Organization policy and technical committee members.
+The briefing will build on FHWA and VDOT materials and be beneficial for new members or serve as a refresher for seasoned officials.